galbismallz/voracious-kimchi/README.md

 ## -> Secret project.

-**Sneak preview**: You could say it's for a celebrity... ;p
+**Sneak preview**: We'll drop a little preview when it has progressed a little further.

 ## -> *** ****** Network

 **Sneak preview**:  Also a secret, it's potentially weeks away from being finished so I don't want to ruin the surprise.
-I will say when I first went through the MVP in an office in rural Quebec, I felt like I was riding down a waterfall in the depths of an Indonesian jungle.
-It was _that_ exciting.
+I will say only that I've been through the MVP of this project and it's...wild.

 # Finished projects